 The work undertaken transformed the facilities, exhibition spaces and access, with new staircases, refurbished or new doors and partition glazed screens installed, and services upgraded.
 A new platform lift and ramps also allowed access to the upper galleries for all our visitors for the first time.

 At the heart of the project was the historic townhouse itself.
 A key objective of the Revival Project was to preserve and conserve the fabric of the building, parts of which date back to the late Elizabethan period.
 Unsympathetic modern building aspects were removed to reveal historic features and visitors are now able to see how different generations left their marks on the house as fashions changed.
-The new window reveals more of the earlier historic building and shows how the street frontage would have looked in the 1750s.
-This was previously concealed but is a very significant part of the Wimborne Conservation area – and now clearly visible.
+The new frontage and window reveals more of the earlier historic building and shows how the streetscape would have looked in the 1750s.
+This house is a very significant part of the Wimborne Conservation area.

 The interior of the building has been completely transformed.
 11 new galleries, including a special temporary exhibitions gallery, allow visitors greater access to the collections on-site than ever before.
-The museum has also redeveloped its learning and outreach programmes and a virtual museum has been launched, enabling a wider audience to engage with the museum in creative and innovative ways.
+The museum has also redeveloped its learning and outreach programmes, and a virtual museum now enables a wider audience to engage with the museum in creative and innovative ways.